skymatic/defendor-website/_docs_en/070-troubleshooting.md

     id: unresponsive-server
 ---
 ## Unresponsive Server {#unresponsive-server}
 We noticed on some Linux servers entropy shortages leading to unresponsiveness.
-Add the following to `volumes` of the `wildfly` service in the file `docker-compose.yml` to use the entropy from the host system:
+To use the entropy from the host system, add `/dev/urandom:/dev/random:ro` to `volumes` of the `wildfly` service in the file `docker-compose.yml`:

 ```
 services:
   wildfly:
     ...
     volumes:
       ...
       - /dev/urandom:/dev/random:ro
 ```

 If even the entropy from the host system is not enough, you might have to install a random number generator to feed the linux random device like `haveged`.